 Stereotypes, whether from trendy personality assessments or wardrobe appraisals, are only helpful as far as they’re used as tools to understand and connect.

-Our stereotypes should unlock dialogue rather than bolting shut conversation.
+Our assessments should unlock dialogue rather than bolting shut the conversation.

 Visit the FamilyLife® Website